sarhatabaot/EvenMoreFish/wiki/Create-Reward-Types.md

 /**
  * This is the EXP RewardType that exists inside EvenMoreFish.
  */
-public class EXPRewardType implements RewardType {
+public class EXPRewardType extends RewardType {

     /**
      * The reward itself is handled here.